jass-challenge/jass-tournament/README.md

-# jass-tournament
+# Jass Tournament Results and Logs

-Contains the results of the various Jass Tournaments
+In the folders included in this repo you can find the results and logs of the played tournaments